Connect with a certified trainer for free

 • Pain that gets worse with physical activity

-Patients with severe slippage of the vertebrae (spondylolisthesis) may experience tingling or numbness due to pressure on the nerves
+Patients with slipped vertebra (spondylolisthesis) may experience tingling or numbness due to pressure on the nerves.

 When to see a doctor